Histadrut Nashim Ivriot (Hebrew Women's Organization)

 The Hebrew Women’s Organization (HWO) was the brainchild of Bat-Sheva Kesselman, a native of Odessa who immigrated to the United States, where she joined Hadassah, and from there moved to Palestine with her husband in 1919, settling in Jerusalem.
 Troubled by the high infant mortality rate, the lack of medical hygiene and the poverty of most of the women giving birth, Kesselman dreamed of founding an organization that would remedy the situation.
 Despite the objections of many prominent women in the Yishuv, she held a large public assembly of women in Jerusalem’s Beit ha-Am on May 21, 1920.
 Spirits were high and favorable at the gathering, and then and there a large committee was formed to ensure the establishment of the organization and begin work.
 Even so, the announcement of its formation was worded very carefully, since Henrietta Szold was in the country at the time and everyone, including Bat-Sheva Kesselman, felt that it was only right that Henrietta Szold head the new organization.
 Szold, who visited Palestine for the first time in 1909, founded Hadassah in 1912 as a Zionist women’s movement whose goal was to raise the level of medical care and hygiene in the country.
 In 1920, at the age of sixty, Szold moved to Palestine and Bat-Sheva Kesselman asked her to lead the HWO.
 Szold consented and became the first chairwoman of the Hebrew Women’s Organization.

 These two directions indicated very different outlooks.
 The slogan “For the good of mothers and children” meant public aid, which was needed mainly by the old Yishuv and the Mizrahi communities, who were still remote from the Zionist enterprise or at least had not taken an active part in it.
 The supporters of this approach perceived the work of remedying the condition of the underprivileged strata of society as a clearly Zionist endeavor.
-Those who favored the other approach wished to direct the activities of the new women’s organization toward building the country and felt that it should work mainly for new immigrant women.
+Others wished to direct the activities of the new women’s organization toward building the country and felt that it should work mainly for new immigrant women.

 The areas of operation were, respectively: